 If you would prefer your letter not to be published, please indicate this clearly.

 Submissions are welcomed by post or email using the following contacts:

 Travel Africa magazine

 Please ensure your correspondence is clearly labelled in the subject line as an editorial proposal and for which country / subject it refers.

-Magazines are published at the end of each March, June, September and December.
+Magazines are published at the beginning of each January, April, July and October.

 The contracting and editing process for each issue begins about two months before that, and the scheduling (and some commissioning) is often done some time before that.
 So there are long lead times in the process and it may be some time from your submission and/or acceptance to date of publication.

 If content is to be used only on our website or app, it may be used at any time.